alt440/RustAPIJWTTutorial/README.md

 To exit the prompt, type '.' (the period character alone)

+## Debugging Rust
+To debug Rust, I added the extension CodeLLDB.

+Then, I went to the 'Run and Debug' section of VSCode.
+I selected the link to create a launch.json file.
+Then, a list of types of launch.json files are suggested.
+Choose LLDB.
+VSCode will realize you have a Rust project, and suggest you to configure it for you.
+Accept to have VSCode configure the debug configuration for you.
+That's it!

+However, note that you can't just relaunch the server using the relaunch icon (green arrow going back on itself).
+You need to shut down (red square) your server, and restart manually every time you make a change

 ## Modules
 You can have a folder name for a module (with its own mod.rs file, which represents the code for that module).
 Any files in the same folder with a different name will be considered as submodules.